NO to the Broadmoor Land Swap. Our Historic Wildlife & Open Space is Not For Sale.

 Be sure to check the box to include your name.
 It will not be published except for the downloadable list of signatures.
 Comments are the only place where the names are included on the online petition.
 If you did not include you name, then do go back and check that.

-The People Who Own North Cheyenne Cañon needs your help with “Colorado Springs City Council, The Broadmoor Hotel, Anschutz Entertainment Group: NO to the Broadmoor Land-Swap Deal.
+The Citizens of Colorado Springs needs your help with “Colorado Springs City Council, The Broadmoor Hotel, Anschutz Entertainment Group: NO to the Broadmoor Land-Swap Deal.
 Our Historic Wildlife & Open Space is Not For Sale.”.
-Join The People and 5,590 supporters today.
+Join The Citizens and 5,579 supporters today.